VallarasuS/Vallarasu.in/docs/open-journal.md

 title: Journal
 ---

+01-10-2025<br>
+It take a day to produce a minute of animated video content!<br>
+Shorts do better, do a short link to long form video

 28-09-2025<br>
 Didn't post video for [30 Days of talking to camera](https://vallarasu.in/r/30-days), scheduled it for morning.
 Will know if time matters.